Why SafeLaw?

 SafeLaw is designed to provide protection for the firm’s contractual relationships with clients

-SafeLaw is the only cyber risk policy that adequately protects law firms for loss of income due to cyber perils.
+SafeLaw is the only cyber risk policy that adequately protects law firms from loss of income due to cyber perils.

 SafeLaw’s coverage for theft of money and securities applies to the firm’s accounts as well as trust accounts.

-Cyber crime (also known as “social engineering” or “fraudulent funds transfer”) coverage in cyber risk policies is becoming increasingly important to law firms.
-Thieves have been targeting all kinds of law firms and especially firms that handle transactions or money for clients.
+Cybercrime (also known as “social engineering” or “fraudulent funds transfer”) coverage in cyber risk policies are becoming increasingly important to law firms.
+Thieves have been targeting all kinds of law firms, especially firms that handle transactions or money for clients.
 In addition to the risk of financial loss due to theft from the firm’s own accounts, law firms are also subject to liability when client accounts are pilfered.
 Law firms that act as custodians for client accounts are subject to trust accounting rules.
 Any time client funds are removed from a trust account without the client’s authorization the firm must report it as a trust account violation.
 SafeLaw was specially crafted to cover the firm’s loss of money or securities, including client accounts where the firm is an authorized custodian.
 Furthermore, the SafeLaw coverage for theft of money and securities in SafeLaw extends to legal liability, regulatory risk, and ethics violations.
-Generic cyber crime coverage typically covers the firm for loss of their own money and securities, but such coverage is typically only available at a small sub limit and in many cases does not apply to loss of client money or securities.
+Generic Cybercrime coverage typically covers the firm for loss of their own money and securities, but such coverage is typically only available at a small sub-limit and in many cases does not apply to loss of client money or securities.
 Likewise, the crime coverage in generic cyber risk does not extend to legal liability, regulatory risk, or ethics violations.

 Coverage Dovetails With Lawyers Professional Liability